Appdynamics/demomonkey/USAGE.md

 - **!/search/modifier = replacement**: Provide a regular expression to run your replacements.
 - **!style(word, property) = replacement**: Change the css property of a node containing word
 - **!hide(word, nthParent, cssFilter, hrefFilter, hashFilter)**: Hide a text field and its nth parent elements.
 You can apply multiple filters.
+- **!replaceImage(src) = replacement**: Replace the src attribute of an img tag
+- **!overwriteHTML(locationFilter, cssSelector) = replacement**: Overwrite the inner HTML of the first element matching the cssSelector.
+If no selector is provided the main html can be overwritten.
+You can filter the application by location (href, hash)

 ## Namespaces